zeusthedrone/Takyo/README.md

 [Takyo on Youtube](https://www.youtube.com/watch?v=0TxFcdLs24w)

 ## Reference
 READ THE NOTEBOOK!
+READ THE NOTEBOOK!
 Takyo_classification.ipynb Jupyter notebook was used for Classification and contains the testing results.
 This is a read only notebook.
 ![Takyo_classification.ipynb](https://github.com/zeusthedrone/Takyo/blob/main/Takyo_classification.ipynb)

 ## Training Snapshot